-- The I-20 (Certificate of Eligibility for Non-Immigrant Student Status), essential for securing an F1 student visa, will be forwarded to students admitted to ASU West. - To apply for a student visa, students need to present their I-20 and letter of admission at the nearest U.S. Embassy. - When arriving in the United States, students need to present their I-20 and letter of admission to the U.S. customs/ immigration officials at the airport.
+- The SEVIS I-20 (Certificate of Eligibility for Non-Immigrant Student Status), essential for securing an F-1 student visa, will be forwarded to students admitted to ASU West. - To apply for a student visa, students need to present their SEVIS I-20 and letter of admission at the nearest U.S. Embassy. - Immigration regulations do not allow students to arrive in the U.S. earlier than 30 days prior to the start of classes.
+When arriving in the U.S., students need to present their SEVIS I-20 and letter of admission to the U.S. customs/ immigration officials at the airport.

-- Transfer students already in the U.S. should inform their foreign school advisor of their transfer plan. - I-20 should be kept in a secure place, since ASU West will not issue a second I-20. - Students should arrive at ASU West no later than one week before classes begin according to the information on the I-20.
-ASU West cannot authorize students to arrive later or change the information on their I-20. - Students must enroll for a minimum of 12 semester hours each semester. - Eligibility of admission to ASU West cannot be determined until all credentials are evaluated.
+- Transfer students already in the U.S. must inform their current foreign school advisor of their transfer plan and have that official complete a SEVIS transfer form. - SEVIS I-20 should be kept in a secure place. - Students should arrive at ASU West no later than one week before classes begin according to the information on the SEVIS I-20.
+ASU West cannot authorize students to arrive later or change the information on their SEVIS I-20. - Students must enroll for a minimum of 12 semester hours each semester. - Eligibility of admission to ASU West cannot be determined until all credentials are evaluated.
 See Admission Requirements for list of required documents. - All international students must report to the international student advisor in International Student Services Program upon arrival on campus.